What is Pathology?

 Pathologists have long been involved in research to advance medicine and devise new treatments to fight diseases, infections, and viruses.
 They have played key roles in the development of vaccines and the treatment of inherited conditions, as well as in the advances of blood transfusion and other processes.
 Pathologists are also active in academic circles and participate in conferences and publications dedicated to advancing medical knowledge and therapeutic options.

 Pathology is divided into two broad categories: anatomic and clinical.
 Anatomic pathologists study diseases through the chemical, gross, immunologic, microscopic, and molecular examination of organs, tissues, and whole bodies.
-This includes seeing patients in person as well as examining samples.
+This may occasionally include seeing patients in person, but anatomic pathologists mostly work behind the scenes, examining samples and performing tests.
 Subspecialties in anatomic pathology include:

 - Breast pathology